AudixAI/eliza-jsdoc/packages/plugin-near/README-automated.md

 **Note:** Ensure the .env file is set in the .gitignore file to avoid committing sensitive information to the repository.

 ---

-If there are no environment variables found, display:

-## No Environment Variables Found

 ## Features